Cassandraheil/TriviaGame/README.md

 # TriviaGame
 In this thrilling trivia game, the user will be asked questions pertaining to the Legend of Zelda universe.
-The questions are multiple choice, once an answer is clicked it is selected. at the end of the game, the user will be shown their score and will have a chance to try the game again.
+The questions are multiple choice, once an answer is clicked it is selected.
+At the end of the game, the user will be shown their score.